rifx-online/rifx.online/src/content/blog/english/qwen2-5-1-5b-the-future-of-mobile-ai-6bd5f29bbc84.md

 title: "Qwen2.5 1.5b: the future of Mobile AI?"
 meta_title: "Qwen2.5 1.5b: the future of Mobile AI?"
 description: "Local Testing and Evaluation of Alibaba Cloud’s Latest LLM.
 With llama-cpp-python and a DIY prompt catalog."
-date: 2024-10-24T17:47:43Z
+date: 2024-10-30T12:57:39Z
 image: "https://images.weserv.nl/?url=https://cdn-images-1.readmedium.com/v2/resize:fit:800/1*awb56jkdXobA-Ip6d-QHRA.png"
-categories: ["Programming", "Technology", "Science"]
+categories: ["Natural Language Processing", "Programming", "Technology/Web"]
 author: "Rifx.Online"
-tags: ["Qwen2.5", "summarization", "retrieval", "mobile", "improvements"]
+tags: ["Qwen2.5", "NLP", "summarization", "retrieval", "prompts"]
 draft: False

 ---

 ### Local Testing and Evaluation of Alibaba Cloud’s Latest LLM.
-With llama-cpp-python and a DIY prompt catalog.
+With llama\-cpp\-python and a DIY prompt catalog.

-In part one we explored together the innovations from Alibaba Cloud’s team with the release of the Qwen2.5 models family.
+In part one we explored together the innovations from Alibaba Cloud’s team with the release of the Qwen2\.5 models family.

 In Generative AI benchmarks are now the main *oracle*: the validity of a new LLM needs to pass several verdicts.
 The more benchmark records you break, the better you are.